thenadz/document-gallery/readme.txt

 == Changelog ==

-= Coming Soon! =
+= Coming (Relatively) Soon =

+* Full integration with the new [Wordpress 3.5 Media Manager](http://codex.wordpress.org/Version_3.5#Highlights).
-* Option to include player for any music files uploaded to page.
+* Option to include player for any music or video attachments uploaded to page.
 * Option to open documents directly within your browser (&#224; la [Google Drive Viewer](https://drive.google.com/viewer)).
 * Support for adding your own filetypes/icons.
 * Whatever else **you** would like (post on the [support forum](http://wordpress.org/support/plugin/document-gallery) if you have ideas)!

-= 1.0.5 =
+= 1.1 =

-* **Enhancement:** Added support for choosing whether to link directly to media file or to attachment page.
+* **Enhancement:** Included option to link to the attachment page as well as to the actual document.
+* **Enhancement:** Added documentation for customizing the appearance of the plugin.
+* **Enhancement:** Many improvements to the backend, including pretty HTML output and best practice implementation in calls to WordPress core functions.

 = 1.0.4 =